Enrico Pezzi (general): Biography

 He was born in Collevecchio, province of Rieti, on 22 May 1897, from a family with long military traditions; his father Luigi was a general in the Royal Italian Army, and his brothers Pio (killed in action on the Karst Plateau during World War I) and Mario were both officers.
 He began his military career in April 1917, when, after attending the Military School of Rome, he was admitted to the Royal Military Academy of Artillery and Engineers in Turin to attend the reserve officer's course of the Royal Italian Army.
 He was promoted to second lieutenant in February 1918 and assigned to the field artillery, with which he participated in the last months of the First World War.
 Attracted by the world of aviation, in July 1923 he was admitted to attend the airplane observer course, obtaining the license in January of the following year, and in July 1924 he was transferred to the newly established Regia Aeronautica with the rank of lieutenant.

 His first deployment was in the pacification of Tripolitania, where he earned a War Merit Cross and a Silver Medal of Military Valor; after participating in numerous reconnaissance and strafing missions against the Senussi guerrillas, he was forced to land in Senussi-controlled territory by an engine breakdown and was captured, but persuaded his captors to release him and submit to Italy.
-In June 1926 he was promoted to captain and given command of the 28th Squadron of the 62nd Air Reconnaissance Group, based at the Pisa San Giusto airport, obtaining on the following year the pilot license at the Cerveteri flight school, where he had been temporarily seconded.
+In June 1926 he was promoted to captain and given command of the 28th Squadron of the 62nd Air Reconnaissance Group, based at the Pisa San Giusto airport, obtaining the following year the pilot license at the Cerveteri flight school, where he had been temporarily seconded.
 Returning to Pisa in May 1928, he became a pilot of Ansaldo A.300 aircraft.
 From 28 May 1928 he commanded the 24th Squadron until 10 October 1931; in 1929 he married Miss Elena Queirolo, daughter of Senator Giovan Battista Queirolo.

 In October 1931, after promotion to Major, he was given command of the 23rd Fighter Group, based at the Bresso Airfield, and in July 1932 of the XLV Group of the 14th Daytime Bombing Wing, based in Ferrara.
 He returned to Pisa in April 1934 to take command of the 62nd Air Observation Group, as well as of the San Giusto air base.
 He held this post until September 1936, when, after promotion to lieutenant colonel, he took part in operations in East Africa, as commander of the advanced base of Gura, Eritrea, being awarded another Silver Medal of military valor for his role in the conquest of Dembidolo, where he personally landed the first Italian troops in a makeshift airfield.